joehewett/blockchain-based-microgrids/README.md

 > The ``dependency-checker.sh`` will check that _docker_, _docker-compose_ and an appropriate JDK is present on your machine.
 > This script will run automatically when using the main script

-***Docker machine requirements:*** this system has been tested with the following parameters: 7GB of RAM allocated to Docker and 50GB space allocation (probably overkill).
+***Docker machine requirements:*** this system has been tested with the following parameters: 4 cores, 7GB of RAM allocated to Docker and 50GB space allocation (probably overkill).
 To allow for a similar simulation please set these parameters in Docker Desktop (Mac) ``Preferences -> Resources -> Advanced -> Apply``

 ## Running microgrid and monitoring services
 From the project root directory run the following: